KoslickiLab/dnds_using_fmh_reproducibles/README.md

 ![Figure 2A](manuscript_figures/png/figure2a.png)

 Similar to Figure 2A, Figure 3b represents how well FracMinHash dN/dS estimations are being made when compared to the traditional dN/dS model, NG86, but this time we run simulations on a real sequence.
 The figure also compares varying k-sizes.
-Please execute the following command to produce the figure for a real sequence simulations.
+Please execute the following command to produce the figure for the real sequence simulations.

 ```
 python figure_scripts/figure2b.py